sjspielman/tasty/README.md

 To run this action, navigate to the "Actions" tab.
 On the left, you will see all available workflows.
 Click the workflow named `Manually trigger issue creation for standard set up`, and then click the "Run workflow" dropdown button.
-You will need to provide one required input, the `training-modules` repository release tag you would like to associate with the workshop.

 ## Additional instructions for externally-hosted workshops